ralitsa-k/CensusUK_map/README.md

-# A dash plotly boad showing England regions with qualifications and economic activity
+# A dash plotly board showing England regions with qualifications and economic activity